CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 # Monster special attacks

 Monster creatures in C:DDA not only can do simple melee attacks, they have a wide array of attack-type actions.
-For example, the common `GRAB` is a monster special attack.

 Depending on the intended effect, these can be valid `use_actions` for tools and weapons, hardcoded special attacks, any normal physical attack or even spells.
 Also, depending on the kind of attack, these can be cooldown-based, conditioned or occur on death.